Scheduled at 10:30am in WB I on Friday, November 16.#17804

 - Type of session: General Conference

 The Big 5 higher ed publishers share their EPUB stories: How are they implementing accessibility and what features can you expect in their new titles?
-Moderated by Bill Kasdorf, speakers include Rachel Comerford from Macmillan Learning, Jonathan Thurston from Pearson, Lisa Nicks from McGraw-Hill, and Michele Bruno from Cengage (Wiley speaker TBD).
+Moderated by Bill Kasdorf, speakers include Rachel Comerford from Macmillan Learning, Jonathan Thurston from Pearson, Mary Conzachi from McGraw-Hill, Deb Castiglione from Cengage, and Tim Lindner from Wiley.

 Many DSOs/DSS offices don't realize how far the Big 5 higher education publishers have come in recent years to make their textbooks and other educational resources accessible.
 Today, most of them now provide accessible EPUBs that have good image descriptions, thorough structural markup (HTML-based with ARIA roles), excellent navigation, and--for STM content--MathML and well structured HTML tables with row and column headers.
 Yet all too often, not realizing this, a DSS office will obtain a PDF or Word file and laboriously remediate it.
 In addition, these publishers are working hard to ensure that non-text resources such as multimedia and interactive features are as accessible as possible.
 The aim of this session is to help the attendees realize the level of accessibility available from these publishers and to encourage them to appreciate the benefits that accessible EPUB can provide.